soundanalogous/Breakout/README.md

-Breakout
+About
 ===

-Breakout enables rapid prototyping of browser-based applications that require physical inputs and outputs.
-Simply load StandardFirmata on your Arduino (or Arduino-compatible board) once and then write javascript to use physical I/O with your web apps.
-You can also load pages on capable tablets and phones if they are on the same wi-fi network as the computer running the Breakout server.
+Breakout is a prototyping tool for exploring the visualization of data from physical inputs and controlling physical outputs from a web-based interface.
+The popular [Arduino](http://arduino.cc) platform and the [Firmata](http://firmata.org) protocol are leveraged to enable users to access physical input and output purely from javascript.
+This makes it easy for anyone familiar with javascript and basic web development to explore the possibilities of using physical I/O in their web applications.
+Furthermore, the Breakout frameworks includes a growing library of hardware abstractions of physical components such as buttons, leds, servo motors, accelerometers, gyros, etc enabling the user to easily interface with a range of sensors and actuators with just a few lines of javascript code.

-Breakout is supported for Arduino 1.0 and higher.
-[Download Arduino 1.0](http://arduino.cc/en/Main/Software).
+Breakout grew out of a need for a simple platform to enable designers to prototype visual interfaces to the physical world.
+It is based largely on the [Funnel](http://funnel.cc) toolkit and informed by the experiences of the developers of both Funnel and Breakout as designers, technologists and educators.

 Breakout is currently beta software.
-Additional io components and other features may be added, but the core API is relatively stable at this point.
+The API is stable, but bugs are possible.
+Please create an issue if you suspect a bug.
+Additional examples and hardware abstractions (Breakout/io/) will be added over the next few weeks.

 To use
 ---